Bayesian mitigation of measurement errors in multiqubit experiments: Bayesian mitigation with Analog data

-To conclude, we estimate the computational complexity for the Bayesian multiqubit measurement error mitigation algorithm \ref{alg:Bayes}.
+In this subsection, we estimate the computational complexity and cost of the Bayesian multiqubit measurement error mitigation algorithm \ref{alg:Bayes} and applications of the previous subsection.
 A single Bayesian iteration, as described in Eq. \eqref{bayes-update}, scales linearly with the number of shots $\mathrm{N}_{\mathrm{shots}}$.
 This process must be repeated for each pair of states in the truncated subspace.
 If initially we have $M$ strings with counts such that $\rho_{\bm i}^{\mathrm {noisy}} \neq 0$, we have $\frac{M(M-1)}{2}$ populations pairs to consider and update.
 Thus, if all pairs are updated $N_r$ times, the overall computational complexity to post-process the results of a multiqubit experiment scales as $\propto \frac{N_r\mathrm{N}_{\mathrm{shots}} M (M - 1)}{2}$.
 This indicates a linear relationship with the number of shots and iterations and a quadratic relationship with the number of states after truncation based on the initial noisy counts.
 Therefore, the primary computational cost for large systems arises from the number of initial noisy populations, which is intricately linked to the number of shots and the extent to which the quantum state is spread over the multiqubit Hilbert space.
-Hence, the algorithm is more efficient when the outcome of the quantum algorithm is concentrated on a limited number of populations.
+Hence, the algorithm is more efficient when the outcome of the quantum algorithm is concentrated on a limited number of populations. {Thus, it is convenient to introduce another restriction and send through the Bayesian update cycle only pairs whose bit strings are within a certain Hamming distance $d$, e.g. $H_d(i,j) \le d$.
+In Fig. \ref{fig:scaling} (a), we display the mitigated success probability for 20 qubits strings as a function of the Hamming distance used for selecting the qubit pairs.
+We see how, on average, there is negligible improvement after a Hamming distance of 3, which is then the threshold we set in all the executions of the Bayesian mitigation algorithm if not stated otherwise. }